Daniel1050750/Farf_Project/README.md

     Password=1029384756;
     Database=farf

-      ## Run the SQL on SQL folder -> this is the structure and data to DB
+      ## Run the SQL on SQL folder -> contains the structure and the initial data

   ## Execute the Farf_Project